Is the five-flow conjecture almost false?: Real zeros of the flow polynomials

 The same procedure can be carried out for the second interval: $\Phi_G(516534 \times 10^{-5}) \approx -1.46592\times 10^{42}$, and $\Phi_G(516535 \times 10^{-5}) \approx +4.53729\times 10^{42}$.

 {\bf Remark.} As a curiosity, $\Phi_{G(119,7)}(5)=4488918995790513676672232799446257724715600$, and $\Phi_{G(119,7)}(4)=1133172760943853528$.

-As a matter of fact, we also expect that the family $G(7n,7)$ has, for every large enough odd $n$, two real zeros larger than $Q=5$: one converging to $Q=5$ from above (as we have discussed in the previous section), and the other one converging to the limiting point $Q_c(7)\approx 5.2352605291$ from below.
-The complete statement is given by the following
+In fact, the family $G(7n,7)$ has, for every large enough odd $n$, two real zeros larger than $Q=5$: one converging to $Q=5$ from above (as proven in Corollary~\ref{coro.2}), and the other one converging to the limiting point $Q_c(7)\approx 5.2352605291$ from below.
+The complete statement of the second part is given by the following result: